RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 is likely to be in good hands?
 I have pondered this question and have a few

-suggestions that you might consider.
+suggestions that we might consider.
 I'm under no illusions that a single idea

 a person complains about things, they should be ready with a set of solutions